-Sustainable decisions are important for a company's success, but they are very complex.
-The InnoVET PLUS project NaTuL helps trainees in the transport and logistics industry to balance economic efficiency, environmental protection and social compatibility - with a computer game and accompanying seminar.
+Sustainable decisions are crucial to a company’s success, but they are highly complex.
+The InnoVET PLUS project NaTuL equips apprentices in the transport and logistics sector to strike a balance between economic efficiency, environmental protection and social responsibility – through a computer game and an accompanying seminar.

 A daily balancing act

 Should we buy electric lorries even though our existing fleet is still operational?
-Should we plan our transport routes so that our drivers have enough time for deliveries and access to sanitary facilities?
-Should we invest in a solar system for the warehouse or in a green roof?
-Such decisions are part of everyday life in the transport and logistics industry - and they are rarely clear-cut.
-Sustainable action means harmonising social, economic and ecological aspects.
-What makes economic sense is not necessarily the best social or ecological solution - and vice versa.
+Should we plan our transport routes so that our drivers have enough time for deliveries and access to toilet facilities?
+Should we invest in a solar panel system for the warehouse or in a green roof instead?
+Decisions like these are part of everyday life in the transport and logistics sector – and they are rarely straightforward.
+Acting sustainably means balancing social, economic and environmental considerations.
+What makes economic sense is not necessarily the best solution socially or environmentally – and vice versa.

 How the serious game works

-In the game, participants control the transport and logistics department of a retail company.
-In addition to a free game mode for route planning, there are six tricky scenario missions in which they have to make sustainable decisions - the effects of which are directly visible in the game.
-This involves operational decisions at specialist level as well as strategic decisions at management level.
-In addition to imparting knowledge, the aim is to promote the trainees' ability to act, independence and problem-solving skills.
+In the game, participants manage the transport and logistics department of a retail company.
+Alongside a free-play mode for route planning, there are six tricky scenario-based missions in which they must make sustainable decisions – and the consequences of these decisions are immediately visible in the game.
+These involve operational decisions at the specialist level as well as strategic decisions at management level.
+In addition to imparting knowledge, the aim is to promote the trainees’ decision-making skills, independence and problem-solving abilities.

-The game is supplemented by an accompanying seminar in which the basic content is taught and the scenarios are discussed before and after the game: What worked particularly well?
-What aspects need to be considered for the next topic?
-The trainees play the serious game in their free time, which is why it is initially developed for tablets or smartphones.
-An AI adjusts the level of difficulty so that beginners and experienced gamers are equally challenged.
-The free play mode and the first scenario are currently being developed.
-The offer is aimed at apprentices in academic appointments such as freight forwarding and logistics services, wholesale and foreign trade management, industrial clerks, warehouse specialists and warehouse logistics specialists.
+The game is complemented by an in-person accompanying seminar, in which the core content is taught and the scenarios are discussed before and after play: What worked particularly well?
+Which aspects need to be taken into account for the next topic?
+The trainees play the serious game in their spare time, so it is initially being developed for tablets or smartphones.
+An AI adjusts the difficulty level so that both beginners and experienced gamers are equally challenged.
+The free-play mode and the first scenario are currently under development.
+The programme is aimed at apprentices in professions such as freight forwarding and logistics services, wholesale and foreign trade management, industrial clerks, warehouse specialists and warehouse logistics specialists.

 Balancing fun and learning objectives

-How do you turn learning material into a captivating game?
-Stefan Hoffmann from Serious Games Solutions explains: "Our job is to turn dry learning content into cool game content."
+How is learning material turned into a captivating game?
+Stefan Hoffmann from Serious Games Solutions explains: “Turning dry learning content into cool game content – that’s our job.”
 Together with the University of Oldenburg, his team develops ideas on how content can be translated into exciting missions.
-The scenario is revised after each test round - until the fun of the game and the learning objective are a perfect match.
-Dr Eva Unruh from the University of Oldenburg, herself a qualified freight forwarding and logistics specialist, provides support in designing the learning content and ensures the practical check.
+After each test round, the scenario is revised – until the fun of the game and the learning objective fit together perfectly.
+Dr Eva Unruh from the University of Oldenburg, herself a qualified freight forwarding and logistics specialist, assists with the design of the learning content and ensures it is tested in practice.

-The complete game plus seminar programme will be tested by the University of Oldenburg in 2027 with at least 15 apprentices.
-An examining board, including representatives of the Oldenburg Chamber of Industry and Commerce, will evaluate the performance in the seminar and the transfer tasks in the training company at the end and award the official certificates.
-Companies are already showing great interest in the programme - not least because it allows them to increase their attractiveness as a training company.
+The complete package comprising the game and seminar will be trialled by the University of Oldenburg in 2027 with at least 15 apprentices.
+An examining board, including representatives from the Oldenburg Chamber of Industry and Commerce, will assess performance in the seminar and the practical tasks carried out at the training company, and award the official certificates.
+There is already considerable interest from companies – not least because it enables them to enhance their appeal as training providers.

 Would you like to take part in the trial or offer the course yourself?
-Get in touch with
+Please contact

 Alina Hank: alina.hank@uni-oldenburg.de, 0441 798-4174